Get to know the people who make the music happen

 In the early 2000’s Jonathan started playing with the famous Enfield Citadel Band under legendary BM James Williams MBE and Jonathan Corry.
 Jonathan’s first venture with contesting came with Thundersley Brass Band, and was extremely proud to be part of the band that qualified and took part in their first ever National finals at the Royal Albert Hall in 2018.
 Jonathan joined The GUS Band in Nov 2018 and has thoroughly enjoyed his time with the band, being part of a fantastic bass section.

 Outside of banding Jonathan enjoys (watching now) most sports and is a keen Middlesbrough fan along with his fav Rugby team Wasps.
 Banding highlights have been playing under the baton of BM Williams at Enfield, GUS’s winning performance in the 2020 Areas and his first performance with the band at the national finals in 2019.
-Jonathan is married to Sarah and has a wonderful daughter Sophie who is a big GUS fan even though she is 15 months old!!
+Jonathan is married to Sarah and has 2 wonderful daughters, Sophie and Isobel.

 Percussion – Tim Jones